-The David G. Cogan Eye Pathology Laboratory offers a one- or two-year fellowship for ophthalmologists or pathologists preparing for academic careers.
+The David G. Cogan Eye Pathology Laboratory offers a one- or two-year fellowship for ophthalmologists or pathologists, typically those who are preparing for academic careers.
 The combined didactics, specimens, consultations, and laboratory resources of Mass.
 Eye and Ear and Mass General Hospital are available to trainees.

 Objectives of the program include: